taazarel/Voheim/story/eventsH.md

 Black dragon is terrorizing the city of [[Takitla-Tesu]].
 An official asked the party to help them get rid of it.

-The demi icon of war showed Skërlitë a vision of people fleeing from Öbaemnos and the black spear.
+The demi icon of war showed Skërlitë a vision of people fleeing from Öbaemnos and the black spear being in a castle in beausi.